WhatsAppCall

 Mixer tap base leaks

-Mixer taps can leak from the base, cartridge, flexible tails or mounting point.
-The underside should be checked before assuming the visible body is the only fault.
+Mixer taps can leak from the cartridge, body, flexible tails, base seal or mounting point.
+Some imported mixers also need balanced hot and cold pressure to prevent noise, cross-flow or cartridge stress.
+The underside should be checked before assuming the visible tap body is the only fault, because water can track through the tap hole and appear as a cupboard leak.

-What to look for: Water collecting around the tap base, inside the vanity or at the kitchen sink cupboard.
+What to look for: Water collecting around the tap base, inside the vanity, at the kitchen cupboard or around the mounting nut.

 Helpful hint: Send a photo from inside the cupboard because the actual leak is often below the sink top.